Mikala-Troupe/IAM-Portfolio/Week-02-RBAC-and-Conditional-Access/README.md

 ## What I Built

-I set up automated security controls in Microsoft Entra ID that protect user accounts from common attacks—like when someone tries to log in from a suspicious location or uses stolen passwords.
+I set up automated security controls in Microsoft Entra ID that protect user accounts from common attacks,like when someone tries to log in from a suspicious location or uses stolen passwords.
 Think of it as having a smart security guard that knows who should be accessing what, when, and from where.

 **The Challenge:** Companies need to protect thousands of accounts without annoying legitimate users with constant security prompts.